 Rules From Other Tools

-If you’re coming from another AI coding tool, Devin for Terminal can read your existing rules:Cursor
+If you’re coming from another AI coding tool, Devin CLI can read your existing rules:Cursor

 Cursor